yogsototh/yblog/content/Scratch/fr/blog/Haskell-Tutorials--a-tutorial.md

 ## Generated Documentation

-So even if you do nothing, haddock should generate some API documentation for you for free.
+Even not doing anything, if you submit your library to hackage, haddock should generate some API documentation for free.

-But it will be far better if you add some manual annotation.
+But to make _real_ documentation you _need_ to add some manual annotations.

 **Functions**: